ARMmbed/mbed-os-tools/README.md

 The command-line tool is available with the command `mbedls`.

-**Note:** [Mbed CLI](https://github.com/armmbed/mbed-cli) has a  similarly-named command `mbed ls`, however the commands are different.
+**Note:** [Mbed CLI](https://github.com/armmbed/mbed-cli) has a similarly-named command `mbed ls`; however, the commands are different.
 Be sure to omit the space when using the Mbed LS command-line tool.

 ```bash
 $ mbedls